-Rob Wild, Interim Vice Chancellor for Student Affairs
+Rob Wild, Associate Vice Chancellor for Student Affairs, Dean of Students, and Chief of Staff

-South 40 House Annex Campus Box 1250 (314) 935-8081
+Danforth University Center, Suite 200 Campus Box 1250 (314) 935-4326

 The Assoc.
-Vice Chancellor for Student Affairs oversees the following student services and programs: First Year Center, Campus Life, and Housing and Residential Life.
+Vice Chancellor for Student Affairs oversees the Office of Residential Life, Campus Life, the First Year Center, and the Office of Student Conduct and Community Standards.